lee-dohm/code-smells/FIT2099/SOLID-principles/README.md

 However in some cases, modules are not at all volatile.
 String.h standard C library is very concrete, but is not at all volatile.

 A dependency upon string.h could turn very ugly when the requirements for the project forced you to change to UNICODE characters.
-Non-vol- atility is not a replacement for the substitutability of an abstract interface.
+Non-volatility is not a replacement for the substitutability of an abstract interface.

 #### Object creation: Abstract factory
 One of the most common places that designs depend upon con- crete classes is when those designs create instances.
 By definition, you cannot create instances of abstract classes.
 Thus, to create an instance, you must depend upon a concrete class.